Make a joyful noise unto the Lord, all the earth:

 After the RT-60 analysis data is collected, ASC compares it to the church floorplan.
 We’ll run the calculations to determine how many Sabins of absorption will be required to bring the RT-60 down to acceptable levels.
 The generated report lists how many square feet of acoustic absorption panels are needed.
 While this is not church voicing, it is useful information in the budgeting and fund-raising process.
 Cost: $300

-Sanctuary Acoustic Design
+Sanctuary Acoustic Design Services

 This is the process of voicing your church Sanctuary based on the needs of your congregation.
 This process takes the previously gathered test data to the next level by generating an acoustic placement plan with drawings and cost break downs.
 ASC’s engineering department interfaces directly with your building committee to arrive at the best possible acoustic plan.
 Cost: $1000